Amorymeltzer/ksp/README.md

 - SCANsat:
   - Are caps different?
   - Swap experiment and condition?
 Or just high?
 Or no condition?
+  - Make parallel with other experiments (sits not names, etc.)
+- sbv values for recovery (partially done?) seem weird.
+Maybe double check the math throughout?
+The go up and down...
 - Option to ignore KSC science entirely
 - Put global biome first?
 Last?
 - Option to not include finished experiments